 - A statement verifying that they do not expect repayment.

-Item #4 is the most important ingredient of the gift letter.
-The lender wants to make sure that the gifted funds are truly a gift, so they don't add to your overall debt.
-If the money was more of a loan from a family member (with a repayment requirement), it would affect your debt-to-income ratio.
-But if it's a gift that you don't have to repay, it doesn't add to your overall debt.
+Item #4 above is the most important item on the list.
+The mortgage lender needs to ensure that the gifted funds are truly a gift, and that they're not going to add to your existing debt load.
+If the money was actually an interpersonal loan from a family member (with a repayment requirement), it would affect your debt-to-income ratio.
+But if it's a gift that you don't have to repay, it won't add to your overall debt.
 That's the primary purpose of the letter.

-If a family member loans you several thousand dollars for your down payment (and expects payback), it skews your debt-to-income ratio.
-It increases your total debt obligation.
-It could interfere with your ability to make your mortgage payments.
+If a family member loans you several thousand dollars for your down payment and expects to be repaid, it could interfere with your ability to make your mortgage payments.

-The gift letter itself is pretty straightforward.
+The mortgage down payment gift letter itself is pretty straightforward.
 Ask your mortgage lender if they have a preferred format, or if they require any items beyond those listed above.
-Otherwise, you can just use a standard template for your letter.
-Here's an example of such a template:
+Otherwise, you could just use a standard template for your letter.
+Here's a sample you can start with:

 To whom it may concern,

-I am giving John Doe, my brother, a gift of $5,000 toward the purchase of his home.
+I am giving my brother, John Doe, a gift of $7,000 toward the purchase of his home.
 I do not expect or require any kind of repayment for this gift.
+I wrote the check for these funds on February 1, 2019, and he deposited it the next day.
 Should you need to contact me regarding this contribution, you can do so using the information below:

 1234 Elm Street